 Daniel Lurvey is a designer who specializes in print, publication, and digital media.
-Originally from Portland, Oregon, he studied graphic design at the Minneapolis College of Art and Design (2016) and is receiving his Bachelor of Design from the Nova Scotia College of Art and Design (2014–2017).
+Originally from Portland, Oregon, he studied graphic design at the Minneapolis College of Art and Design (2016) and received his Bachelor of Design from the Nova Scotia College of Art and Design (2014–2017).
 His work is influenced by his work in the cycling industry as a CNC-machine operator as well as his training in engineering and architectural drafting.
 Daniel has worked at MCAD DesignWorks and the Anna Leonowens Gallery.
 He is currently living in Minneapolis, MN and working at PMH Advertising.

-Developing the brand identity for the NSCAD University Spring 2017 graduation commencement ceremony, exhibition at the Anna Leonowens Gallery, and printed catalogue featuring work from the graduating class, and accompanying materials.
+Developed the brand identity for the NSCAD University Spring 2017 graduation commencement ceremony, exhibition at the Anna Leonowens Gallery, and printed catalogue featuring work from the graduating class, and accompanying materials.
 I sought to create an identity which would both resonate with the graduating students and appropriately reflect the institution.

 A selection of early concepts and sketches:

 Designed the direct mail flyer for the 2017 summer programming at the Walker Art Center's Moving Image with Mizna, Reshaping Our World: Cinema without Borders.
 The series was a response to the Muslim Travel Ban and features films from the seven countries affected by the ban.

 La Ligne Claire is an exploration in encapsulating road cycling as art direction for a hypothetical sports industry campaign as part of the year-end NSCAD Design exhibition on 4/21/2017.
 A visual language—spanning print, motion and installation—has been developed, drawing inspiration from the natural environment, and the graphically-dense backdrop of printed ephemera, broadcast television and geographical analysis, as well as the semiotics of Speed in cycling product graphic design.